vtex-apps/io-documentation/docs/en/Recipes/store-management/improving-your-stores-performance.md

 This way, content contained inside the user's viewport will be initially loaded for rendering.
 On the other hand, content outside the user viewport will be loaded only during scrolling.

 :warning: *Keep in mind that, by enabling this option, you might notice unexpected behaviors, such as gaps while scrolling.
 Hence, if you experience any kind of side-effect in your website pages, please [open a ticket](https://help-tickets.vtex.com/smartlink/sso/login/zendesk) and let us know!*

+### Partially fetching facets

+This last option improves search pages' performance by partially fetching the total number of facets available to be displayed.

+Once this option is enabled, users on the search results page will only see filters with 10 facets at the most - the remaining facets, if any, will not be automatically fetched by the search query, and therefore will not be displayed as well.

+Instead, a `Show more` button will be displayed among the 10 first facets in order to allow users to fetch and see the remaining ones.

+:information_source: *Remember: we call Facets the filter's value.
+For example: `Color` is a filter whose value, `Blue`, is its Facet.*

 ## Manual optimizations